-In some applications, especially with higher input voltage, the $V{\rm SW}$ ring voltage may exceed derating guidelines of 80% to 90% of absolute rating for $V{\rm SW}$.
-In this situation a resistor can be connected in series with boot capacitor (C3 in Figure 1) to reduce the turn-on speed of the high side MOSFET to reduce the amplitude of the $V{\rm SW}$ ring voltage.
+In some applications, especially with higher input voltage, the V{SW} ring voltage may exceed derating guidelines of 80% to 90% of absolute rating for V{SW} .
+In this situation, a resistor can be connected in series with boot capacitor (C3 in Figure 1) to reduce the turn-on speed of the high-side MOSFET to reduce the amplitude of the V{SW} ring voltage.

 If necessary, a resistor and capacitor snubber can be added from VSW to PGND to reduce the magnitude of the ringing voltage.
 Please contact Fairchild Customer Support for assistance selecting a boot resistor or snubber circuit in applications that operate above a 21 V typical input voltage.

-Printed Circuit Board (PCB) Layout Guidelines
+PCB (Printed Circuit Board) Layout Guidelines

-The following points should be considered before beginning a PCB layout using the FAN2356A.
-A sample PCB layout from the evaluation board is shown in Figure 25-Figure 28 following the layout guidelines.
+The following points should be considered before beginning a PCB layout.
+A sample PCB layout from the evaluation board is shown in Figure 26 through Figure 29 following these layout guidelines.

-Power components consisting of the input capacitors, output capacitors, inductor, and device should be placed on a common side of the pcb in close proximity to each other and connected using surface copper.
+Power components consisting of the input capacitors, output capacitors, inductor, and FAN23SV56A device should be placed on a common side of the PCB near each other and connected using surface copper.

-Sensitive analog components including SS, FB, ILIM, FREQ, and EN should be placed away from the high-voltage switching circuits such as SW and BOOT, and connected to their respective pins with short traces.
+Sensitive analog components such as SS, FB, ILIM, FREQ, and EN should be placed away from the high-voltage switching circuits, such as SW and BOOT, and connected to their respective pins with short traces.

-The inner PCB layer closest to the device should have Power Ground (PGND) under the power processing portion of the device (PVIN, SW, and PGND).
-This inner PCB layer should have a separate Analog Ground (AGND) under the P1 pad and the associated analog components.
-AGND and PGND should be connected together near the IC between PGND pins 18-21 and AGND pin 23 which connects to P1 thermal pad.
+The inner PCB layer closest to the FAN23SV56A device should have power ground (PGND) under the power processing portion of the device (PVIN, SW, and PGND).
+This inner PCB layer should have a separate analog ground (AGND) under the P1 pad and the associated analog components.
+AGND and PGND should be connected together near the IC between PGND pins 18-21 and AGND pin 23, which connects to P1 thermal pad.

-The AGND thermal pad (P1) should be connected to AGND plane on inner layer using four 0.25 mm vias spread under the pad.
+The AGND thermal pad (P1) should be connected to AGND plane on the inner layer using four 0.2 5mm vias spread under the pad.
 No vias are included under PVIN (P2) and SW (P3) to maintain the PGND plane under the power circuitry intact.